jnebrera/n2kafka/src/decoder/zz_http2k/README.md

 Output will be sent to topic `topic1`.

 ### XML over HTTP
-Similarly, XML can be sent and they will be transformed to a JSON message.
-Since XML is a little bit more complex, the following transformation rules
-apply:
+Similarly, http2k decoder does support XML, as long as proper HTTP content type is present in request: http2k transforms it into a JSON message.
+With curl, you can add it with `-H 'Content-type: xml` (actually, anything that ends with `xml` is treated as an XML, allowing to use typical `application/xml` and `text/xml`).
+Since XML is a little bit more complex than JSON, the following transformation rules apply:

 *The XML root object is the JSON root object:*